Date Movie: Production

-Aaron Seltzer and Jason Friedberg sold an untilted romantic comedy pitch to Regency and became attached to helm it.
+Aaron Seltzer and Jason Friedberg sold an untitled romantic comedy pitch to Regency Enterprises and became attached to helm it.
 In June 2005, it was announced Alyson Hannigan and Adam Campbell were to star in the film.

 Release

 Box office

 The film grossed $48,548,426 in the United States and $36,247,230 internationally, adding up to a worldwide gross of $84,795,656.

 Critical response

 The film did not have advance press screenings.
-It received unfavorable reviews from critics.
-On Rotten Tomatoes, the film has an approval rating of 7% based on 90 reviews, with an average rating of 2.9/10.
-The site's critical consensus states: "In an attempt to parody rom-com clichés, Date Movie ultimately makes a mockery of itself, with juvenile toilet humor and empty pop culture references."
 The site ranked the film 77th in the 100 worst reviewed films of the 2000s.
-On Metacritic, the film has a score of 11 based on 18 reviews, indicating "overwhelming dislike".
 Audiences surveyed by CinemaScore gave the film a grade C+ on scale of A to F.

 Owen Gleiberman of Entertainment Weekly awarded the film a B− grade, and compared it to fast food, suggesting that if audiences are "hungry for comedy that's salty and loud," this film might be just what audiences are craving.
 Variety praised Jennifer Coolidge for providing a few bright moments with a spot-on spoof of Barbra Streisand, but was otherwise unimpressed describing the film as "padded and repetitious".

 Critic Scott Tobias of The A.V.
 Club was amazed that a "joke-a-second comedy" failed to contain a single laugh.

-Kyle Smith of the New York Post stated that the film was a "collection of throwaway gags from other movies, a big blue recycling barrel of comedy waiting for the trash collector."
-He also joked that the reason why it carried a PG-13 rating was "because 13 is the maximum age of those who might find it funny."

 Pete Vonder Haar of Film Threat described the film as a contender for the worst of 2006.
 He walked out of the film after 29 minutes without a single laugh and said he did not feel any guilt about it.
 He described the laughter of others in the audience as "inexplicable" and wondered if U.S. cinema-going audiences were made up of "deranged howler monkeys".